Guitaricet/sWMD/README.md

 ### Introduction

-An efficient technique to learn a supervised metric, which we call the Supervised WMD (S-WMD) metric.
+An efficient technique to learn a Supervised WMD (S-WMD) metric.
 To see the details, please refer http://papers.nips.cc/paper/6139-graph-clustering-block-models-and-model-free-results.pdf